COVID-19: Second Case Of More Contagious South African Variant Confirmed In NY

 Though both the UK and South African strains are more transmittable, they have not yet proven to be more deadly than the COVID-19 virus.

-The South African strain, which involves different mutations on top of the ones present in the UK variant, has now been confirmed in 12 states.
+The South African strain, which involves different mutations on top of the ones present in the UK variant, has now been confirmed in nearly a dozen states, plus the District of Columbia.

 Last week, on Monday, Feb.
 15, it was announced that the first Connecticut resident to test positive for the South African strain was being treated in a New York City hospital.